rackerlabs/genestack/docs/k8s-kubespray.md

 Checkout the [openstack-flex/prod-inventory-example.yaml](https://github.com/rackerlabs/genestack/blob/main/ansible/inventory/openstack-flex/inventory.yaml.example) file for an example of a target environment.

-> NOTE before you deploy the kubernetes cluster you should define the `kube_override_hostname` option in your inventory.
+!!! note

+    Before you deploy the kubernetes cluster you should define the `kube_override_hostname` option in your inventory.
 This variable will set the node name which we will want to be an FQDN.
 When you define the option, it should have the same suffix defined in our `cluster_name` variable.

 However, any Kubespray compatible inventory will work with this deployment tooling.
 The official [Kubespray documentation](https://kubespray.io) can be used to better understand the inventory options and requirements.
 Within the `ansible/playbooks/inventory` directory there is a directory named `openstack-flex` and `openstack-enterprise`.
 These directories provide everything we need to run a successful Kubernetes environment for genestack at scale.
 The difference between **enterprise** and **flex** are just target environment types.